By Martin Yate

 "The online profile is not a customized document, but is more like a one-size-fits-all pitch posted on a digital billboard that’s located on a busy information superhighway and seen, hopefully, by hordes of unknown viewers."

 Your resume can be a passive job search tool, uploaded onto resume databases.
-It operates much like a social media profile, making you visible to people who are actively looking for professionals like you in that particular database.
+When in a resume database (think Indeed, CareerBuilder, Monster, etc.) it operates much like a social media profile, making you visible to people who are actively looking for professionals like you in that particular database.

 A resume holds the potential to be an active and infinitely customizable job search tool: You can tailor it to one specific job or even to both the job and the company you approach.